Spamty/api-docs/README.md

 This is our API documentation which can be viewed here: http://dev.spamty.eu/

-For detailed info about Jekyll see */docs* folder and http://jekyllrb.com/docs/home/
+For detailed info see */docs* folder and the Jekyll documentation http://jekyllrb.com/docs/home/

 ## Notes